jacebenson/cedar/docs/versioned_docs/version-2.0/router.md

 ---
-description: About the built-in router for Redwood apps
+description: About the built-in router for Cedar apps
 ---

 # Router

-This is the built-in router for Redwood apps.
+This is the built-in router for Cedar apps.
 It takes inspiration from Ruby on Rails, React Router, and Reach Router, but is very opinionated in its own way.

 The router is designed to list all routes in a single file, with limited nesting.
 We prefer this design, as it makes it very easy to track which routes map to which pages.